Enter your zip to

 • Labor 40%

-The average cost to install concrete roof tiles is anywhere between $11,485 and $20,946 as of 2024, or $3.83 to $6.98 per square foot.
-This estimated cost is based on a standard-sized 3,000 square foot roof, and includes the cost of both materials (the roof tiles) and professional labor (the cost to have a contractor install them).
+The average cost to install concrete roof tiles ranges between $11,485 and $20,946 as of 2025, or $3.83 to $6.98 per square foot.
+This estimated cost is based on a standard-sized 3,000-square-foot roof and includes both material and professional labor costs.

 If you compare concrete roofing tiles with the cost of other types of roofing tiles, you will find that they are often cheaper to install than clay roofing tiles and slate roofing tiles.